Murphy encourages businesses back to the high street

-Finance Minister Conor Murphy with Julie Gibbons, President, Newry Chamber of Commerce and Glyn Roberts, Chief Executive Retail NI

-Finance Minister Conor Murphy today launched a revamped, more generous ‘Back In Business’ scheme offering businesses a 50% rates discount for up to two years if they occupy a vacant shop unit.
+Finance Minister Conor Murphy has launched a revamped, more generous ‘Back In Business’ scheme offering businesses a 50% rates discount for up to two years if they occupy a vacant shop unit.

-The Finance Minister hopes the scheme will give business owners who set up in empty premises help to get established in the first two years.

 “I have seen the effects of the pandemic during visits to town centres in recent months and I hope this scheme will support the regeneration of our high streets, building up business occupation in these areas.”